jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

     46. Windows 10 should be supported as these are the operating systems that the university computers run

     47. It should not exceed a resolution of [1680 × 1050], as this is the resolution at which the monitors in the university’s CS department operate

+*Risk: The specification of the university computers changes drastically during the timeframe of when the game is finished and when it is demonstrated *

+*Alternative/mitigation: Refactor this requirement to comply with any new standards in the department*